iter8-tools/iter8/mkdocs/docs/code-samples/knative/canary-progressive.md

     kubectl get ksvc sample-app -o json --watch | jq .status.traffic
     ```

+    The output will look similar to the [kubectl get ksvc output](/getting-started/quick-start/with-knative/#7-observe-experiment) in the quick start instructions.

     As the experiment progresses, you should see traffic progressively shift from `sample-app-v1` to `sample-app-v2`.
-When the experiment completes, all of the traffic will all be sent to the winner, `sample-app-v2`.
+When the experiment completes, all of the traffic will be sent to the winner, `sample-app-v2`.

 ## 5. Cleanup
 ```shell